GoogleCloudPlatform/magic-modules/GOVERNANCE.md

 If the function is useful for all providers then consider adding it to the global (core) provider namespace.

+## Code Reviews

+All code changes **must** be reviewed by at least 1 other developer, following these guidelines:

+  - _Product changes_: change **must** be reviewed by a developer responsible (or very familiar) with the product being changed
+  - _Provider changes_: changes **must** be reviewed by a developer responsible (or very familiar) with the provider being changed
+  - _Core changes_: changes **must** be reviewed by a member of Magic Module's core team

+A developer may be a member of 2+ groups and as long that every changed group has a developer that satisfies above it is okay to proceed.

 ## Exceptions